Reviewed by Harriet

 As is still so often the case, the reason for all these moves was closely tied in to the family’s economic condition.
 When Jane was born, her father was rector of the parish church in the pleasant Hampshire village of Steventon, and Jane, her mother’s seventh child, was born there.
 The house was pleasantly situated and had its own small farm attached, so you’d think that would make for an idyllic childhood, But in fact, as Worsley points out, Jane, like her siblings, was sent to live with a woman in the village, a ‘dry-nurse’, as soon as she was weaned, and that, together with the period she spent at boarding school, meant that she spent ‘nearly five of her first eleven years away from her home and mother’.
 This perhaps explains why she appears not to have been very close to her mother; throughout her life, her closest friend and ally was always to be her older sister Cassandra.

 Though the house was crowded, not only with all the Austen children but also with the boys her father took in as pupils, life in Steventon Rectory seems to have been happy enough, and it was here that Jane produced not only her teenage writings but also two first drafts of her later novels: Elinor and Marianne (‘first written in letters, & so read to the family’ according to Cassandra), which became Sense and Sensibility.
 She also wrote First Impressions, the foundation of Pride and Prejudice, before she was twenty-one.
 Worsley points out that at the time of writing, ‘Hampshire was awash with military officers’, just as the county is in the novel.
 Also, Jane had recently visited the grand houses where her brother Edward, adopted by rich relatives, now lived, which perhaps formed the foundation for her descriptions of Pemberley in the novel.
-Neither novel managed to find a publisher at this time, and soon the Austens were on the move.
+Neither managed to find a publisher at this time, and soon the Austens were on the move.

 Jane was twenty-five when her father retired, and the family was immediately forced to leave the rectory and make the first of their many moves.
 They settled comfortably enough in Bath, spending their summers in various seaside resorts including Lyme, which features so prominently in Jane’s final novel Persuasion.
 To begin with there was enough money to live relatively well, but it was in Bath in 1804 that Jane’s father died, and money became exceedingly short.

 Now began a period of great uncertainty.
 Mrs Austen and her two daughters moved several times, to increasingly unsatisfactory lodgings in Bath.
 They also spent a not very happy period in Southampton, a dirty, untidy town which would appear in Mansfield Park as the location of the unhappy, crowded home that Fanny Price was forced to return to after displeasing the Bertram family, who had adopted her.
-This whole period, Worsley suggests, was ‘the nadir of Jane’s life’, and she believes she was suffering from depression.
+This whole period, Worsley suggests, was ‘the nadir of Jane’s life’, and suggests she was suffering from depression.
 The only writing she managed to do in these unhappy years was her unfinished novel The Watsons, a story of two sisters who lacked the financial incentive to find husbands.
 Jane’s plans for the novel’s continuation included the heroine’s turning down an offer of marriage from a wealthy aristocrat; Jane herself had done much the same a few years earlier, accepting a proposal one evening from the rich but dull Harris Bigg-Wither, and telling him next morning she had changed her mind.